 Purpose of the CHOW

 The ultimate goal of the weekly CHOW is to push our members to the max for one portion of the workout.
 We use these weekly challenges to keep our members motivated to grow stronger, so they can feel accomplished each time they reach a higher score.
 As you notice your CHOW scores getting better over time, you can really see how you’ve progressed in your fitness journey and grown stronger at 9Round.

 Keeping score during the CHOW also helps inspire a little friendly competition between members at the gym.
 People are curious about how their score stacks up against others, or if they can continue to beat their own score moving forward.
 This competitive spirit can help people focus on crushing their workout without slacking off.
 We especially love seeing our favorite punch partners battling it out to see who can get the highest score during the CHOW.

 Benefits of the CHOW

 Another benefit of pushing yourself during the CHOW is the possibility of helping your muscles grow stronger.
 After a tough workout, you might experience Delayed Onset Muscle Soreness (DOMS).
 DOMS typically occurs within 12 to 24 hours following your workout, and it’s thought to be caused by micro-tears that form in your muscle tissue.
 These micro-tears occur when you participate in more strenuous activity than normal, and as they begin to heal, your muscles will grow bigger and stronger to overcome new stressors.
-The CHOW is the perfect opportunity for you to really push yourself to the max so you can keep making strength gains long after you’ve adjusted to the normal intensity of our Daily 9Round Workouts.
+The CHOW is the perfect opportunity for you to really push yourself to the max so you can keep making strength gains during your 9Round workouts.